Bondi–Metzner–Sachs group: Asymptotic symmetries interpreted and clarified

-After half a century lull, interest in the study of this asymptotic symmetry group of General Relativity (GR) surged, in part due to the advent of gravitational-wave astronomy (the hope of which prompted the pioneering 1962 studies).
+After half a century lull, interest in the study of this asymptotic symmetry group of general relativity (GR) surged, in part due to the advent of gravitational-wave astronomy (the hope of which prompted the pioneering 1962 studies).
 Interestingly, the extension of ordinary four spacetime translations to infinite-dimensional supertranslations, viewed in 1962 with consternation, is interpreted, half a century later, to be a key feature of the original BMS symmetry.

-For example, by imposing supertranslation invariance (using a smaller BMS group acting only on the future or past null infinity) on S-matrix elements involving gravitons, the resulting Ward identities turn out to be equivalent to Weinberg's 1965 soft graviton theorem.
-In fact, such a relation between asymptotic symmetries and soft Quantum field theory theorems is not specific to gravitation alone, but is rather a general property of gauge theories including electromagnetism.
+For example, by imposing supertranslation invariance (using a smaller BMS group acting only on the future or past null infinity) on S-matrix elements involving gravitons, the resulting Ward identities turn out to be equivalent to Steven Weinberg's 1965 soft graviton theorem.
+In fact, such a relation between asymptotic symmetries and soft quantum field theory theorems is not specific to gravitation alone, but is rather a general property of gauge theories including electromagnetism.

 Furthermore, a gravitational memory effect, named displacement memory effect, can be associated with a BMS supertranslation.
-When a gravitating radiation pulse transit past arrays of detectors stationed near future null infinity in the vacuum, the relative positions and clock times of the detectors before and after the radiation transit differ by a BMS supertranslation.
+When a gravitating radiation pulse transits past arrays of detectors stationed near future null infinity in the vacuum, the relative positions and clock times of the detectors before and after the radiation transit differ by a BMS supertranslation.
 The relative spatial displacement found for a pair of nearby detectors reproduces the well-known and potentially measurable gravitational memory effect.
 Hence the displacement memory effect both physically manifests and directly measures the action of a BMS supertranslation.

-BMS supertranslations, the leading soft graviton theorem, and displacement memory effect form the three vertices of an IR triangle describing the leading infrared structure of asymptotically flat spacetimes at null infinity.
+BMS supertranslations, the leading soft graviton theorem, and displacement memory effect form the three vertices of an infrared triangle describing the leading infrared structure of asymptotically flat spacetimes at null infinity.

 In addition, BMS supertranslations have been utilized to motivate the microscopic origin of black hole entropy, and that black hole formed by different initial star configurations would have different supertranslation hair.

 Although the problems of defining angular momentum in general relativity were noted by Penrose in 1964, it wasn't until 2020 that novel supertranslational-invariant definitions of angular momentum began to appear in the literature.
 These new definitions, proposed independently by different researchers, contained some inconsistencies and revealed further ambiguities, viz., the first two harmonics of the so-called electric shear seemed redundant and open to choice.
 In 2024 Javadinezhad and Porrati showed that these puzzling ambiguities in the first two electric shear harmonics can be used to specify the origin of the spacetime coordinate in the center of mass frame in which a proper unambiguous supertranslational-invariant definition of angular momentum for asymptotically flat spacetimes in general relativity can be explicitly formulated.